 Students in the GW MPH programs gain practical skills and knowledge through their practice experiences.
 It is important for MPH Health Policy graduates to feel confident in their skills and gain real-world experience during their studies.
 Students in the Health Policy MPH program complete both a Practicum and a Culminating Experience to practice their knowledge and skills in real-world settings.

-In the Department of Health Policy and Management, the practicum is a three-way partnership between MPH Health Policy graduate students, the School of Public Health, and sponsoring agencies/organizations where practicum takes place under the supervision of a site preceptor.
+In the Department of Health Policy and Management, the Applied Practice Experience (practicum) is a three-way partnership between MPH Health Policy graduate students, the School of Public Health, and sponsoring agencies/organizations where practicum takes place under the supervision of a site preceptor.
 The practicum is a planned, supervised, and evaluated practice experience in health policy that aims to provide students with an opportunity to synthesize, integrate, and apply practical skills, knowledge, and training learned through courses, to gain professional experience in a professional public health work environment, and to work on public health practice projects that are of particular interest to you.

 The practicum is a 2-credit requirement during which the student works at least 120 hours in the field under the supervision of the site preceptor who has agreed to supervise the work of the MPH Health Policy student.
 A practicum can be performed in a concentrated fashion in one semester, or can be carried out over multiple semesters.
 Most full-time students undertake and complete the practicum requirement during their second full year of study, following the successful completion of the practicum course prerequisites.